veloek/leif/README.md

-Skriveleif
+Leif
 ========

+*Leif Er Ikke Feil*

-Skriveleif is a small application to search for Norwegian words and open their definition on [ordbøkene.no](https://ordbøkene.no), a service by _Språkrådet_ and _Universitetet i Bergen_.
+Leif is a small application to search for Norwegian words and open their definition on [ordbøkene.no](https://ordbøkene.no), a service by _Språkrådet_ and _Universitetet i Bergen_.

-Skriveleif is inspired by [SRLookup](https://github.com/veloek/srlookup), but written from scratch in Go using the GUI toolkit [Fyne](https://fyne.io/).
+Leif is inspired by [SRLookup](https://github.com/veloek/srlookup), but written from scratch in Go using the GUI toolkit [Fyne](https://fyne.io/).

 Build
 -----